YangT-T/YangT-T.github.io/_pages/cv.md

 Education
 ======
 * M.S. in AI, The University of Hong Kong, 2026 (expected)
-* B.S. in CS, Beijing Institute of Technology, 2024
+* B.E. in CS, Beijing Institute of Technology, 2024

 Work experience
 ======
-* Spring 2024: Researcher
+* Spring 2024: Lab Collaborator
   * Beijing Institute of Technology
   * Duties includes: Finish Graduation Article on the intersection of Game Theory and AI
   * Supervisor: Yu Haoran